 Journalism is a full year laboratory course in which students will have an opportunity to learn the elements of computer-aided page layout, copywriting, basic digital photography, Photoshop, ad sales, marketing and principles of production.
 Students will produce the school yearbook.
 Students should recognize that some of their personal time will be needed to meet deadlines and sell ads.
-And above all, students must understand that they are part of a business as well as a class.
+Above all, students must understand that they are part of a business as well as a class; meeting deadlines is compulsory to achieving credit for this course.
 This is an approval course for grades 10-12.

-Classes in digital photography and Photoshop preferred but not required.
+\\ Classes in digital photography and Photoshop preferred but not required.